 10 Tips for Creating a Hiring Forecast

 It’s exciting when your company starts growing quickly, but it can get a little overwhelming when half of your departments need more people—and they needed them yesterday.
 If HR departments don’t adapt past that point, they’ll always be a step behind the company’s needs.
 Compare that with strategic HR departments that plan to have new people in place and ramped up just in time for the increased demand.
 How do they do it?
 With a hiring forecast.
-Here are some tips for creating your own:
+Here are some tips on how to create your own.

 We want $100,000 in revenue per month by one year from now.